Carl Krebs

+Carl Immanuel Krebs (11 February 1889 – 15 May 1971) was a Danish medical doctor, humanitarian aid worker and explorer.
+In addition to his professional career, he competed at the 1912 Summer Olympics, winning a bronze medal.

+Early life

-Carl Immanuel Krebs (11 February 1889, Aarhus – 15 May 1971, Slagelse) was a Danish medical doctor, humanitarian aid worker and explorer.
-He was the third child of First Lieutenant (later Major General) Frederik Christian Krebs (1855–1930) and Johanne Margrethe Busch (1858–1911), the brother of ceramicist Nathalie Krebs and the grandson of Dr. Frederik Christian Krebs (1814–1881) a physician, writer on political and social reforms, and editor of the Berlingske Tidende.
-Carl Krebs graduated from the Metropolitanskole in 1907, and completed his medical studies in 1913.
-He was then resident in the surgical department of St. Joseph's Hospital.
-As a student he competed in the 1912 Summer Olympics as part of the Danish team that won the bronze medal in the men's free system team gymnastics event.
-In 1914 he joined the Danish Army, not as a medical officer but as a recruit, and was promoted to Second Lieutenant in The Royal Life Guards a year later.
+Krebs was born 11 February 1889 in Aarhus.
+He was the third child of First Lieutenant (later Major General) Frederik Christian Krebs (1855–1930) and Johanne Margrethe Busch (1858–1911).
+He was also the brother of ceramicist Nathalie Krebs and the grandson of Dr. Frederik Christian Krebs (1814–1881) a physician, writer on political and social reforms, and editor of the Berlingske Tidende.

+He graduated from the Metropolitanskole in 1907 and completed his medical studies in 1913.
+He was then a resident in the surgical department of St. Joseph's Hospital.
+As a student, he competed in the 1912 Summer Olympics as part of the Danish team that won the bronze medal in the men's free system team gymnastics event.